-I would like to share a video where we show how to use the vtreat data transformer in the KNIME data science platform.
+I would like to share a video where we show how to use the vtreat data transformer in the KNIME data science platform. (and we see there is an R/vtreat KNIME example here!)

 Chapter 8 “Advanced Data Preparation” of Practical Data Science with R is a study in: Using the R vtreat package for advanced data preparation.
 Cross-validated data preparation.
 It is the professionally edited, ready to cite version of an important data preparation methodology.
 An advantage being: a number of well documented […]